mnh86/NimbleTCodeSerial/README.md

 4. Build and upload this program into the NimbleConModule (USB/serial)
 5. Attach the NimbleConModule to the actuator (Label A)
    - Note: Pendant connection not supported
-6. Long press the Encoder Dial (2 seconds) to stop commands to the actuator
-7. Double press the Encoder Dial to resume sending commands to the actuator
-8. Open the PlatformIO Serial Monitor.
+6. Open the PlatformIO Serial Monitor.
 Enter a TCode command (ie. `D2`) to test.
+7. Click the Encoder Dial to toggle stop/start sending commands to the actuator.

 ## Testing with Intiface® Central